Eshanshahriar1234/Escape/README.md

 # Escape
 I developed a video game called Escape using Python, designed to challenge players' reflexes and strategic thinking.
+In this game, players must navigate through a dynamic environment filled with randomly generated enemy objects that they must dodge to survive.
+The core mechanics of Escape involve a mix of fast-paced action and careful maneuvering, providing an engaging and immersive experience.
+Players earn points based on their survival time and the number of enemy objects they successfully avoid, adding a competitive element to the game.